Skip to main content

 Confirm this before proceeding to avoid duplicate applications.

-Visit a full-service MVA branch office.
+Option 1: In person at a full-service MVA branch office

 • Recommended for salvage or rebuilt vehicles